How Do Rice Cookers Work? ‘Rice, Water & Heat Sensors’

 Difference Between Cooking White Rice and Brown Rice

-Unlike white rice, which requires about 1 1/2 cups of water per cup of dry grains and takes a mere 15 minutes or so for cooking (depending on the type), brown rice necessitates twice as much liquid and an additional 30-35 minutes.
+Unlike white rice, which requires about 1 1/2 cups of water per cup of dry grains and takes a mere 15 minutes to cook (depending on the type), brown rice necessitates twice as much liquid and an additional 30-35 minutes.

 Brown rice is a lot higher in fiber than its whiter counterpart because it’s made from unpolished whole-grain kernels that haven’t been stripped down during milling – with all their natural complex carbohydrates intact!